Nuthan12/RETAIL_DELIGHT_FINAL_VERSION/README.md

 JIRA

-The design, workflow and test cases are available in the following document : https://github.com/Nuthan12/Final-Project-Retail-Delight/blob/main/Retail%20Delight%20Team%203.docx
+<b>The design, workflow and test cases are available in the following document</b> :
+https://github.com/Nuthan12/Final-Project-Retail-Delight/blob/main/Retail%20Delight%20Team%203.docx

-The issue tracker of the project is available in the following document : https://github.com/Nuthan12/Final-Project-Retail-Delight/blob/main/Retail%20Delight%20Issue%20Tracker.xlsx
+<b>The issue tracker of the project is available in the following document</b> :
+https://github.com/Nuthan12/Final-Project-Retail-Delight/blob/main/Retail%20Delight%20Issue%20Tracker.xlsx

-The Sprint Retrospective is available in the following document : https://github.com/Nuthan12/Final-Project-Retail-Delight/blob/main/Retrospective.docx
+<b>The Sprint Retrospective is available in the following document</b> :
+https://github.com/Nuthan12/Final-Project-Retail-Delight/blob/main/Retrospective.docx